jondscott21/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 O(n) since it's dependant on the size of n * n * n * for number of operations and each step is n * n

 b)
-O(n^2) it's two nested looped dependant on 'n' as a end point
+O(log n) it's two nested looped dependant on 'n' as a end point

 c)
 O(n) where 'n' is bunnies